quidmonkey/namespacejs/README.md

 UMD, CommonJS, NodeJS and ES6 module systems all are exhaustive solutions to a simple problem.
 At its core, modulization is an object tree, constructed of leaves, each of which encapsulates a section of code.

 NamespaceJS aims to be a simple solution: it is neither thorough nor opinionated.
 It lets third-party solutions do their thing, while you worry about managing your own code branch.
+It is a mere 615 bytes minified.

 To define a module, all you must do is give it a namespace and your closed-over code: